-The St. Clair County Housing Authority shall follow the statutory requirement that at least 40% of newly admitted families in any fiscal year be families whose annual income is at or below 30% of the area median income.
+The St. Clair County Housing Authority shall follow the statutory requirement that at least 40% of newly admitted families in any fiscal year be families whose annual income is at or below 30% of the area median income, adjusted for family size, or the federal poverty line (4/2015).
 To insure this requirement is met we shall quarterly monitor the incomes of newly admitted families and the incomes of the families on the waiting list.
 If it appears that the requirement to house extremely low-income families will not be met, we will skip higher income families on the waiting list to reach extremely low-income families.